NPalopoli/collaborative-science-for-librarians/episodes/latin-american-iniciatives.md

 [Mapping open-science communities, organizations, and events in Latin America](https://ciencia-abierta-en-latinoamerica.netlify.app/).
 Motivated by the need for a centralized hub of information useful not only to us but that could potentially help other individuals and communities.
 So we decided to create a repository that collects and centralizes open resources with a focus on Latin America, such as communities, events, workshops, and funders.

-You can find more information about Latin American communities of practice [here](https://www.metadocencia.org/en/post/communities-of-practice-la/).
+You can find more information about [Latin American communities of practice] (https://www.metadocencia.org/en/post/communities-of-practice-la/).

 ::::::::::::::::::::::::::::::::::::: challenge